richafnu/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 ---
 title: Managers using Viva Glint Team Conversations
-description: Managers use their Team Conversations Presentation Kit to launch, send, and present Team Conversations to their team. ms.author: JudithWeiner
+description: Managers can use a Team Conversations Presentation Kit to launch, send, and present feedback and solutions to their team. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry